 Foreign currency risk is the risk that changes in exchange rates will adversely affect the fair value of an investment or a deposit.
-The Fund has exposure through direct investments in international equities, international equity commingled funds, international fixed income investments, international real estate investments, international absolute return strategies, international private equity investments, international opportunistic funds, and international real asset funds.
+The Fund has exposure through direct investments in international equities, international equity commingled funds, international real estate investments, international private equity investments, international opportunistic/ARS funds, international real asset funds and international credit funds.
 The Fund's asset allocation and investment policies allow for active and passive investments in international securities.
 The Fund permits the managers of direct investments in international equities to use forward currency contracts to manage their exposure to foreign currencies relative to the U.S. dollar.
 Where the Fund participates in commingled funds, limited partnerships, or other investment arrangements, the decision whether or not to use forward currency contracts to manage their foreign currency exposure is left up to the individual investment managers.
 To address the impact of changes in exchange rates, only forward foreign exchange contracts of one year or less are allowed when used to lessen portfolio volatility or hedge the portfolio's currency exposure.

-Foreign investments included in the combining basic statement of fiduciary net position as of March 31, 2020 are as follows (dollars in thousands):
+Foreign investments included in the combining basic statement of fiduciary net position as of March 31, 2022 are as follows (dollars in thousands):